ItsDrike/AMCEF/README.md

 # Used in combination with LOG_FILE.
 If set, the log file content will be getting rotated
 # up to given file size in bytes.
 LOG_MAX_FILE_SIZE=1000000

+# How many requests can a member make to rate limited endpoitns in given time period (default 3)
+REQUESTS_PER_PERIOD=3
+# Time period (in seconds) during which a member can make REQUESTS_PER_PERIOD amount of requests
+# (default 20 seconds)
+TIME_PERIOD=20
+# Cooldown period (in seconds), which is trigerred when a member makes more requests than they're
+# allowed (default 100 seconds)
+COOLDOWN_PERIOD=100
 ```

 ## Adding a new admin member for the API